DLee1993/FEM-product_preview_card_component/README.md

 # Frontend Mentor - product preview card component

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Product preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents